 Front Desk Rules

-•Guests will not be permitted within 6 feet of the front desk.
+- Guests will not be permitted within 6 feet of the front desk.
 A perimeter will be marked around the front desk station with a stanchion.
-Visitors must remain behind designated
+Visitors must remain behind designated area.

-•Front Desk attendants must wear disposable gloves when handling Certificates of Origin paperwork and dispose of them immediately after the transaction before handling any
+- Front Desk attendants must wash or sanitize hands after handling Certificates of Origin paperwork before handling any other items.

-•Visitors shall not wait or congregate in the front desk area for extended periods of time.
+- Visitors shall not wait or congregate in the front desk area for extended periods of time.
 Visitors should show up at the time of their appointment.
-Lobby chairs will be arranged to
+Lobby chairs will be arranged to be six feet apart.